realworldocaml/book/en/foreign-function-interface.md

 We've already seen a simple use of pointers in the Ncurses example.
 Let's start a new example by binding some POSIX functions.
-The `time` function returns the current calendar time, and has the following C signature:
+The `time` function returns the current calendar time and has the following C function prototype:

 ```c
 time_t time(time_t *);